State-dependent recruitment of adhesion molecules enables perfect stabilization in cell-adhesion models: Results

-Figure~\ref{fig:dynamic}(c)~shows sample trajectories for which the force ramp starts from a steady state close to $\Bar{h}_{\mathrm{p}}$ with $\xi=0.12k_{\beta}>\xi_c$.
+Figure~\ref{fig:dynamic}\textsf{C}~shows sample trajectories for which the force ramp starts from a steady state close to $\Bar{h}_{\mathrm{p}}$ with $\xi=0.12k_{\beta}>\xi_c$.
 For $\Dot{F}>\Dot{F}_{\mathrm{lim}}$, after the lag time $\sim\tau_{\mathrm{resp}}$, the positive effective eigenvalue decreases with increasing stretch, reducing the growth response despite rising forces.
 Consequently, the cluster average stretch can diverge.
-Note the broad range of loading rates that allow stabilization beyond the limit of quasi-static perfect stabilization $\Dot{F}_{\mathrm{lim}}\gg\Dot{F}_{\mathrm{ss}}$, see inset Fig.~\ref{fig:dynamic}(c) and Supplemental Material \cite{supplementary}.
+Note the broad range of loading rates that allow stabilization beyond the limit of quasi-static perfect stabilization $\Dot{F}_{\mathrm{lim}}\gg\Dot{F}_{\mathrm{ss}}$, see inset Fig.~\ref{fig:dynamic}\textsf{C} and Supplementary Information, Fig.~S6.

-\section{Perfect stabilization in generic networks}
+\subsection{Perfect stabilization in generic networks}

-In the aforementioned model, the unfolded states act as force sensors.
-However, we also find perfect stabilization can arise in an even simpler two-state model, where adsorption depends on the bound-state stretches that serve to detect force, see Supplemental Material~\cite{supplementary}.
-Therefore, we consider a generic connected network representing bound and unbound states with an arbitrary number of reservoir connections coupled to an arbitrary number of internal states.
-It can be shown that the stationary nonequilibrium occupation number of a state $q$ obeys
+In the aforementioned four-state model, the unfolded bound state acts as a force sensor, which is critical for the emergence of a perfect stabilization regime.
+The same mechanism can be isolated in an even simpler two-state model of a bound and a reservoir-connected unbound state, in which the recruitment rate is coupled directly to the first moment of the bound-state stretch distribution, $\int_{\mathbb{R}^+}n_b(h)h\,\mathrm{d}h= N_b \Bar{h} = F/\kappa$ under force balance (see Fig.~\ref{fig:generic}\textsf{A} and Supplementary Information).
+The four-state model, shown again in Fig.~\ref{fig:generic}\textsf{B}, can therefore be viewed as a minimal molecular implementation of the same load-dependent recruitment principle.

+To generalize beyond the four-state model, we consider a connected network with $x$ bound states $b_i$ and $y$ unbound states $a_j$, depicted in Fig.~\ref{fig:generic}\textsf{C}, with arbitrary stretch-dependent transition rates consistent with the equilibrium cycle conditions, so that the cluster remains passive under zero applied force.
+We assume mechanical relaxation between state transitions occurs instantaneously, so that the applied force is balanced between the bound states.
+The states $\{a_i|i\in \mathcal{I}\}$ are connected to a common reservoir, where $|\mathcal{I}|\leq y$, which are coupled to internal states $\{p_i|i\in \mathcal{J}\}$, where $|\mathcal{J}|\leq x+y$, i.e., coupled states may be both bound and unbound states.
+To satisfy the Kolmogorov cycle conditions, each coupled reservoir recruitment rate in the network must couple to the same set of states with appropriate scaling $\nu_i$, that is, $\gamma^+_i(\xi)= \nu_i(\gamma_0^+ + \xi \sum_{j\in\mathcal{J}}N_{p_j})$ for $i\in\mathcal{I}$.
+For instance, when connecting the four-state model to the reservoir through the additional state $a_\mathrm{u}$, the corresponding recruitment rate must be scaled as $\frac{\delta_a^+}{\delta_a^-}\gamma^+(\xi)=e^{-\epsilon_\mathrm{f}/k_\mathrm{B}T}\gamma^+(\xi)$ (see Fig.~\ref{fig:generic}\textsf{B}).

+Owing to the linearity of the transport and state-occupation equations, the normalized state-occupation distributions are independent of $\xi$ (Supplementary Information).
+Consequently, effective rates as defined in Eq.~(\ref{effective_rates}) will be independent of $\xi$.
+Thus, the stationary nonequilibrium occupation number of a state $q$ obeys